ThisTemba/clean-code/clean-code.md

 ## Naming

+Names tell us what things are.
+Naming plays a massive role in coding since developers are primarily dealing with things they themselves created.
+A good name describes the "thing" it is naming.
+A great name is not only descriptive, but also consistent, conformant, and compact.

 ### Consistency

 Similar things should have similar names.

 - Variables that store similar data should have similar names.
 A function with a `location` parameter should not be passed a variable called `coords`.
 Two variables that both store contact information should not be named `employeeContactInfo` and `contactInfoForCustomer`.
-They should be named in the same way `employeeContactInfo` and `customerContactInfo`.
+They should be named in the same way: `employeeContactInfo` and `customerContactInfo`.
 Giving similar variables similar names makes code easier to understand.
 - Stick to one case per language per project.
-That case could be `snake_case`, `camelCase`, `kebab-case`, or something else, whatever it is, use it consistently.
-Otherwise you will face issues like naming a property `num_segments` in one file and wondering why accessing that property with `numSegments` in another file is not working.
+That case could be `snake_case`, `camelCase`, `kebab-case`, or something else.
+Whatever it is, use it consistently.
+Not doing this will result issues like naming a property `num_segments` in one file and wondering why accessing that property with `numSegments` in another file is not working.
+- Similar files should have similar filenames.

 ### Conformity

-If a good name already exists, use it.
-Examples:
+If a good naming convention already exists, use it.

 - Classes in Python and Java are typically defined using `UpperCamelCase`.
-Sticking to this convention, makes code easier for newcomers to understand your code.
+Sticking to this convention, makes code easier for newcomers to understand.
 - If a repository uses the name `pts` to refer to an array of points, stick to that convention rather than introducing a new name like `points` or `pnts`.
 Alternatively if the names currently in use in a project are causing issues, suggest alternatives to your team.
-Whatever is ultimately agreed upon should be used ****\*\*\*\*****consistently****\*\*\*\***** across the project.
+Whatever is ultimately agreed upon should be used **consistently** across the project.
 - If a documentation for a package contains examples, try to name your variables similar to what is used in the examples

 ### Compactness

-Shorter names take up less space, and are easier to read and type.
+Shorter names take up less space, and are often easier to read and type.
 Examples:

-- If you’re dealing with `points` in a certain file, you can instead use the abbreviation `pts` for `points` and `pt` for a single `point`.
+- If you're dealing with `points` in a certain file, you can instead use the abbreviation `pts` for `points` and `pt` for a single `point`.
 - An extreme version of this can be implemented if you have a short function with one parameter that does a simple manipulation on the input.
 In this case, you can use just the first letter of the parameter.
 For instance, instead of `degToRad(theta)` you can use `degToRad(t)`.
 Instead of `handleEvent(event)` you can have `handleEvent(e)`.
 In simple functions like this, there is no ambiguity about the single-letter variables.
-- This also means variables names should never start with “a”, “the”, ”an” etc. as these words add nothing to the meaning and just take up space.
+- This also means variables names should never start with "a", "the", "an" etc. as these words add nothing to the meaning and just take up space.
 Similarly, adding the data type to a variable should be avoided as much as possible.
 Instead of `wordList` try `words`.
 Instead of `firstNameString` try use `firstName`.
 Only include the data type if doing so makes the code easier to understand.
 - Use common coding abbreviations like `avg`, `max`, `arr`, `props`, `conn`, `fig`, `img`, `num`, rather than spelling out the full word.
 These stand for average, maximum, array, properties, connection, figure, image, and number.
 If a common unambiguous abbreviation exists, use it.

 Exceptions:

-- Some names just have to be long, but even so, no variable name should be more than five words or so
+- Some names just have to be long, but even so, no variable name should be more than five words or so.
+Sometimes simplifying a name requires first simplifying the thing it is naming.
-- If you’re reading data from an external source (data file, api, package), you may have no control over what names were used to define the data.
-Just read the data in using whatever names the other party used, the immediately rename the variables if the names they chose are not suitable for your project.
+- If you're using code or data from an external source (data file, API, package), you may have no control over what names were used in that external source.
+Either stick to the convention used by the external source, or introduce your project's conventions to the data/code as early as possible.

 ## Formatting